-Gavin Colliton is in his 26th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
-During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to three ODAC titles (2006, 2010, 2012).
+Gavin Colliton is in his 27th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
+During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to four ODAC titles (2006, 2010, 2012, 2015).

 In 2013, his offensive line helped the Generals finish second in Division III in rushing yards per game (346.7 ypg).
 His 2012 line helped W&L lead Division III with an average of 363.7 rushing yards per game.
 W&L also finished fourth nationally in third down conversion percentage, converting 52.8 percent of the time, while averaging 431.3 total yards and 35.3 points per contest.

 Colliton is a 1984 graduate of Salisbury University were he was a two-year starter, helping the Seagulls to the NCAA Division III semifinals as a senior.
 Colliton then joined Salisbury's coaching staff and helped the Seagulls to an NCAA quarterfinal appearance in 1985 and a championship game appearance in 1986.